Rothmund-Thomson Syndrome (poikiloderma congenitale)

 Type II RTS, characterized by poikiloderma and skeletal defects is caused by pathogenic homozygous or more often compound heterozygous mutations of the RECQL4 helicase gene leading to defective RECQL4 protein.
 Patients found to have at least one truncating mutation are at increased risk for developing osteosarcoma.

 RECQL4 belongs to the RECQ DNA helicases family, which includes 5 members in humans.
 Genetic defects in three of the five human RecQ helicases give rise to defined syndromes associated with chromosomal instability and cancer predisposition and some features of premature ageing, namely Bloom’s syndrome (BS), Werner syndrome (WS) and Rothmund-Thomson syndrome (RTS).
 RECQ helicases are designated the “caretakers” of the genome as they function at the interface of DNA replication, recombination and repair.
-Despite structural common features, RECQ helicases do not have redundant functions, accounting for the distinctive clinical signs of the three syndromes caused by defective RECQ2, RECQ3 and RECQL4 (
+Despite structural common features, RECQ helicases do not have redundant functions, accounting for the distinctive clinical signs of the three syndromes caused by defective RECQ2, RECQ3 and RECQL4 (Figure 4) and for the different hallmarks of chromosomal instability observed at the cellular level.

 RECQL4 is a multifunctional protein playing a role in initiation of DNA replication, in repair of double strands breaks, functioning both in homologous recombination and end-joining pathways, in oxidative stress and in repair of UV-induced DNA damage, as well as in telomere maintenance.
 Compared to other RECQ helicases it has the unique function to transport p53 to the mitochondria under unstressed condition and to regulate mitochondrial biogenesis.